 The local governments of New Jersey are tasked with the duty of maintaining their public property in good condition.
 Injured plaintiffs are required to take specific steps prior to filing a lawsuit against a government agency, department or personnel.
 As slip and fall attorneys, we guide you through the complex process of suing the government for injuries incurred on public property.

 For more information about premises liability lawsuits, call Gelman Gelman Wiskow & McCarthy LLC at 862-263-0770 or contact us online to schedule your one-hour free initial consultation.
-Visit one of our offices in Elmwood Park, Dover, Bernardsville or Newton to discuss your lawsuit options with a lawyer who can help.
+Visit one of our offices in Elmwood Park or Bernardsville to discuss your lawsuit options with a lawyer who can help.